When Someone You Know...

 - Don't hesitate to leave a situation if you have concerns; do so loudly and authoritatively.

 - As soon as you are safe, go to a hospital Emergency Room.
 Even if you do not think you have any medical issues as a result of the attack, it is best to have a doctor check that there are no unseen injuries, to discuss emergency contraception, etc. The hospital can sometimes collect evidence up to 72 hours after an attack, although an immediate exam is most likely to gather evidence.
-Both the police and the Sexual Assault Center advocate can meet you at the hospital.
+Both the police and a sexual assault center advocate can meet you at the hospital.

 - As soon as you can, write down every detail that you can remember.